StillNotWorking/LMS-helper-script/README.md

 We often see guidance to runs script with `./[scriptname]`.
-`./` meens <i>this directory</i> and are used to different the local script rather than similar named system command.
+`./` meens *this directory* and are used to different the local script rather than similar named system command.
 You might see the logic behind this if you followed the guide how to make your script a system command by moving it to the /bin directory.
 There is also another logic in work here as there are no need for the bash command as the system will read the first comment in the script '#!/bin/bash' to determine what script engine to use with the script.
 Hence the file extention are not needed.

+<sup>1</sup> Technically the script are not mounting a drive but rather help user to mount a partition living on the physical drive.
+There can be multiple partition on the drive where system list the physical drive as sd(a-z) and partitions as sd(a-z)(#).
-<sup>1</sup> if root is owner you need to use 'sudo' to edit the script.<br />
+<sup>2</sup> if root is owner you need to use 'sudo' to edit the script.<br />